-Shammi and Pretish met during their training at the minster centre in 2012.
+Shammi Kohli and Pretish Raja-Helm met during their psychotherapy training at the minster centre in 2012.
 Through our training and now with our own private practices, as second generation British Asians with rich intersectional identities, we are very much aware the need to nurture and facilitate inclusion within the therapeutic field.
-Culture, faith, religion, colour, social background, sexuality, gender and neurodiversity (to name a few) all have a real impact on individuals’ lived experience and we believe that these should be recognised in the therapeutic alliance.
+Culture, faith, colour, social background, sexuality, gender, disability and neurodiversity (to name a few) all have a real impact on individuals’ lived experience and we believe that these should be recognised in the therapeutic alliance.

 Our aims at Aashna are: